Training Videos by Prairie-Flusstal

 Training Your Dog to be Steady to Wing, Shot, & Fall

-Totverwiesen (Dead Game Guiding) is an optional subject of the VGP that is meant to prepare your dog for a hunting situation in which you are tracking a wounded deer that gets jumped out of its wound bed.
+Totverweisen (Dead Game Guiding) is an optional subject of the VGP that is meant to prepare your dog for a hunting situation in which you are tracking a wounded deer that gets jumped out of its wound bed.
 During the on-lead blood tracking portion of a VGP, you and your dog will track blood aged for 2-5 hours (if you selected a day track) or 14+ hours (if you selected an overnight track) for 400m.
 After completing this section, you will be asked to wait while the judges lay a fresh 200m blood track to stimulate a mortally wounded deer being jumped from its wound bed.
 After the fresh track is laid, you will be allowed to send your dog to complete their off-lead track and Dead Game Guiding work.

-Instructions for Training Totverwiesen
+Instructions for Training Totverweisen

 Totverbellen (Dead Game Baying) is an optional subject of the VGP that is meant to prepare your dog for a hunting situation in which you are tracking a wounded deer that gets jumped out of its wound bed.
 During the on-lead blood tracking portion of a VGP, you and your dog will track blood aged for 2-5 hours (if you selected a day track) or 14+ hours (if you selected an overnight track) for 400m.
 After completing this section, you will be asked to wait while the judges lay a fresh 200m blood track to stimulate a mortally wounded deer being jumped from its wound bed.
 After the fresh track is laid, you will be allowed to send your dog to complete their off-lead track and Dead Game Baying work.